 After having posted here each Wednesday for 56 weeks, my well-established habit unraveled.
 I lay the blame for this lapse squarely at the feet of Bob Dylan.
 Having recently completed “A Sword In My Side,” the synchronicity-laced account of my first 10-day Vipassana meditation course (which begins here), I turned to “The Lofty Chronicles,” a series of stories about child-led learning in the early pioneering days of Light Morning (which begins here).

 In April, however, I was seduced by a treacherous impulse.
 In one of those predawn moments of seeming lucidity, I was given the title for another post: “Practicing Vipassana at the Gates of Eden.”
 It was to be a deeper exploration of why I sit for meditation each day and it would utilize lyrics from “The Gates of Eden,” a surreal song Bob Dylan wrote in 1964.
 Instead, the impulse led me down a rabbit hole of hallucinatory lyrics, multiple drafts, and missed deadlines.

-That post still wants to be written; I just have to ripen into more of a readiness to write it.
-In the meantime, the “Seasonal Images” for spring and summer have been patiently waiting their turn.
-The continuation of “The Lofty Chronicles” is also pending.
-So today, as the autumnal constellation Orion rises in the still-dark morning sky, I return from an unintended leave of absence from this website and resume my habit of posting here each Wednesday.
+That post still wants to be written, but I have to ripen into more of a readiness to write it.
+In the meantime, the “Seasonal Images” for spring and summer have been patiently waiting their turn and the continuation of “The Lofty Chronicles” is also pending.
+So today, as the autumnal constellation Orion rises in the still-dark morning sky, I am returning from an unintended leave of absence from this website and will resume my habit of posting here each Wednesday.